bbc/cnn-fractional-motion-compensation/README.md

 ```bash
 --Triangle=0, --Affine=0, --DMVR=0, --BIO=0, --WeightedPredP=0, --WeightedPredB=0, --MHIntra=0, --SBT=0, --MMVD=0, --SMVD=0, --IMV=0, --SubPuMvp=0, --TMVPMode=0
 ```

+The coding performance of the pre-trained models needs to be compared with the anchor generated with the same command arguments and encoding restrictions, with the macro **SWITCH_IF** turned off.

 ### Data preparation
 Training data is generated from a common test video sequence in VVC, *BlowingBubbles*.